 To allow the coordination of IMs’/ABs’ answers to applicants, and to reduce blocking of capacity and the amount of change requests, Rolling Planning requests can be placed at any time between four months and one month prior to the first day of operation.
 Requests must comply with the parameters assigned to the respective safeguarded capacity (e.g. minimum speed, maximum train length).
 IMs/ABs answer as soon as possible but at the latest within a month after the request.

 Safeguarded capacity that is still available one month before its designated operation day, will be available again for ad-hoc requests to ensure efficient use of infrastructure capacity.

-Compact information on the TTR process is available for download in the form of slides:
+Compact information on the TTR process will soon be available for download in the form of slides.

 Process Timeline Overview

 In order to be used in a consistent way, the TTR process will follow the chronological order, described in detail below: